andrewcooke/choochoo/docs/impulse.md

 I'm adding this because I don't want to mislead.
 I'm no expert on this stuff.
 The details above come from papers I've found on-line.
 I could have misunderstood.
-So check things out for youself.
+Check things out for youself.
 I've collected some of the papers [here](https://github.com/andrewcooke/choochoo/tree/master/data/training).